 If you have recently had a telehealth consultation with NMH, we’re keen to hear from you so we can continue to improve our services.
 Complete our Feedback survey here.

 For general information about telehealth consultations at NMH, please read our Questions & Answers below.

 A telehealth consultation is a medical consultation between a patient and a healthcare professional using video and audio conferencing software over the internet.

 Attending a telehealth consultation means that you do not have to travel to a hospital appointment.
 The benefits include:

 - your home is your waiting room

-- your local healthcare professional (eg GP, practice nurse or other) may attend with you.
+- your local healthcare professional (for example, GP, practice nurse or other) may attend with you.

 When you are referred to a specialist service with Nelson Marlborough Health, we will consider if a telehealth consultation is suitable for you.
 Not all referral consultations are suitable; only those that do not require examinations or tests can currently be considered.

 Where suitable, we will contact you to offer the opportunity for a telehealth consultation.
 You can always choose a face-to-face consultation at Nelson Marlborough Health if you prefer.

 For a telehealth consultation, you will need a good internet connection and access to a device such as a computer, tablet or smartphone.
 The device should have a web camera, speakers and a microphone.